 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure that eluxadoline is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that eluxadoline is working properly.
+Blood tests may be needed to check for unwanted effects.

 If your symptoms and condition do not improve within a few days, or if they become worse, check with your doctor.

-eluxadoline may increase your risk for pancreatitis.
+Eluxadoline may increase your risk for pancreatitis (swelling of the pancreas).
 Check with your doctor right away if you have the following symptoms: bloating, chills, darkened urine, sudden and severe stomach pain, nausea, vomiting, fever, lightheadedness, or yellow eyes or skin.